gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 The comm layer always requests send-after-send transaction ordering, so that AMs are not reordered in transit.
 Beyond that, it either requests the delivery-complete completion level or read-after-write transaction ordering.
-This avoids of the ways that operations can end up incomplete even after libfabric says they are done, but not quite all.
+This avoids many of the ways that operations can end up incomplete even after libfabric last interaction with them, but not all.

 The comm layer uses the libfabric messaging (SEND/RECV) interface for Active Messages (AMs).
-It defines a number of AM types, but there are only MCM implications for those that implement executeOn (on-statement bodies), RMA on unregistered remote addresses, and AMOs with providers that don't support native atomic operations.
+It defines a number of AM types, but there are only MCM implications for those that implement executeOn (on-statement bodies), RMA on unregistered remote addresses, and atomic operations when we're using a provider that can't do those natively.
 AMs can either be blocking ones, where the initiator waits for the target to send back a "done" response before continuing, or nonblocking ones ("fire and forget").
 All the effects of a blocking AM are visible before a task continues after initiating one.
 RMA AMs are always blocking.
 AMs for Chapel on-statements are blocking, with a few exceptions for internal special cases.
-AMs for fetching AMOs are blocking.
-The only AMs where the initiator can continue despite that the result may not yet be visible are nonblocking ones for non-fetching AMOs.
-This is true even with delivery-complete completions, because "delivery" just means that the AM request has been put in the AM request buffer at the target node, not that the AM handler has dealt with it.
+AMs for fetching atomic operations are blocking.
+The only AMs where the initiator can continue despite that the result may not yet be visible are nonblocking ones for non-fetching atomics.
+This is true even with delivery-complete completions, because "delivery" just means that the AM request has been put in the AM request buffer at the target node, not that the AM handler there has dealt with it.

-The comm layer uses the libfabric RMA (READ/WRITE/ATOMIC) interface for GETs, PUTs, and native AMOs.
+The comm layer uses the libfabric RMA (READ/WRITE/ATOMIC) interface for GETs, PUTs, and native atomics.
 (Note that even if the provider can support atomics natively, if the network cannot do so we typically won't use that capability because the provider won't advertise it.)
 Various forms of read-after-write transaction ordering are always used for RMA